quantumvoid0/sysinfo/README.md

 # sysinfo
-Small utility to view system informations
+Small utility to view system informations (for linux)

 >[!WARNING]
 >`sys live` tool is under work and in beta, things might not render correctly or break. you are free to try it out tho